Search This Blog

 The website received a $50,000 contribution from the Government of Canada, under the Community Historical Recognition Program (CHRP).
 The interactive kiosk, also funded by the CHRP, will be on display in Ottawa for the next six months—at the Ottawa Public Library until mid-February 2013 and moving to Nepean Centrepointe Branch thereafter.

+“The Government of Canada recognizes the experience of the Chinese-Canadian community affected by the immigration restrictions applied in Canada,” said Mr. Leung.
 “I am confident that the stories shared will serve not only as effective reminders of a difficult time in our history, but also recognize the enormous contributions the Chinese-Canadian community has made to build our nation.”

 The Chinese Immigration Act of 1885 imposed a fixed fee, called the Head Tax, on each Chinese person entering Canada.
 In 1923, the Chinese Exclusion Act replaced the Head Tax and barred all but a few Chinese from entering Canada until it was repealed in 1947.
 In 2006, the Government of Canada made a full apology for these discriminatory measures.

 “The Chinese Head Tax and the Exclusion Act mark an unfortunate chapter in our nation’s history.
-The policies were race-based and inconsistent with values that Canadians hold today,”said Mr. Leung.
+The policies were race-based and inconsistent with values that Canadians hold today,” said Mr. Leung.

 Since the launch of the CHRP in 2008, the Government of Canada has contributed $4.5 million toward projects related to the experience of the Chinese-Canadian community.